braintree/restricted-input/README.md

 cp .env.example .env
 ```

-Fill in the SAUCE_USERNAME and SAUCE_ACCESS_KEY environmental variables with your credentials:
+Fill in the BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY environmental variables with your credentials:

 ```sh
 BROWSERSTACK_USERNAME=username